In both anxiety and panic we become jumpy and jittery, on-edge, charged with energy, ready for action. We feel 'in a rush',

 for action and the heart speeds up to get this oxygen around our body to these muscles more quickly.

-The problem is we are not in danger and since we are not running away or fighting to use up all the excess oxygen (fuel) it
+The problem is that we are not actually in danger and since we are not running away or fighting to use up all the excess

-When we are breathing fast and shallow (hyperventilating) it can feel as if there is not enough oxygen (which makes us
+When we are breathing too fast (hyperventilating) it can feel as if there is not enough oxygen (which makes us

 more panicky).
 However, the reverse is true – we actually have too much oxygen.
 For although Carbon